 The Grey Lady is thought to be the spirit of Lady Janet Douglas, burned at the stake as a witch in 1537, on charges of plotting to poison the King.
-To this day, in the family chapel at Glamis Castle there is always an empty seat, and the staff will tell you THAT seat is reserved for the Grey Lady.
+To this day, in the family chapel at Glamis Castle there is always an empty seat, and if you ask WHY that seat is empty, the staff will tell you THAT seat is reserved for the Grey Lady.

 There have been many sightings here over the years :